microsoft/moaw/workshops/serverless-overview/workshop.md

 Before starting this workshop, be sure you have:

-- An Azure Subscription with **enough right** to create and manage services
+- An Azure Subscription with the **required permissions** to create and manage services
 - The [Azure CLI][az-cli-install] installed on your machine
 - The [Azure Functions Core Tools][az-func-core-tools] installed, this will be useful for creating the scaffold of your Azure Functions using command line.
-- If you use VS Code you can also install the [Azure Function extension][azure-function-vs-code-extension]
+- If you are using VS Code, you can also install the [Azure Function extension][azure-function-vs-code-extension]
 - Register the Azure providers: `Microsoft.Logic`, `Microsoft.EventGrid`, `Microsoft.EventHub`
 <div class="task" data-title="Task">

-> Before starting, login to your Azure subscription locally using Azure CLI and inside the [Azure Portal][az-portal] using your own credentials.
+> Before starting, login to your Azure subscription locally using Azure CLI and on the [Azure Portal][az-portal] using your own credentials.

 </div>